erlang/otp/HOWTO/SBOM.md

 This will only be needed once, but if you need to initialize and provide existing known CVEs, you can use `.github/scripts/otp-compliance.es`.

-The first time that we generate OpenVex statements we call `.github/scripts/otp-compliance.es vex init --input-file make/openvex.table -b maint-28`.
+The first time that we generate OpenVEX statements we call `.github/scripts/otp-compliance.es vex init --input-file make/openvex.table -b otp-28`.
 This init script outputs instructions to execute in the shell, which invokes commands from `vexctl` ([Installation steps here](https://github.com/openvex/vexctl)).
-You can run and execute the scripts as follows, `.github/scripts/otp-compliance.es vex init --input-file make/openvex.table -b maint-28 | bash` (if you use bash).
+You can run and execute the scripts as follows, `.github/scripts/otp-compliance.es vex init --input-file make/openvex.table -b otp-28 | bash` (if you use bash).

 The script is idempotent, meaning that running consecutive times the script will not change its input, modulo the time field.
 Because of this, you run this command only for a new OTP release, and for coming CVEs you use `.github/scripts/otp-compliance.es vex run ...`.